zaphosting/docs/docs/vserver-windows-plesk.md

 ## Establish a connection to the server

 To install Plesk on the server, you first need to connect to it.
-How this works is explained in detail in our separate instructions: [RDP First Access](https://docs.zap-hosting.com/docs/en/vserver-windows-userdp/#-remotedesktopverbindung)
+How this works is explained in detail in our separate guide: [Initial Access (RDP)](vserver-windows-userdp.md)

 ## Plesk Installer